apache/aurora/docs/features/custom-executors.md

 Custom Executors
 ================

+If the need arises to use a Mesos executor other than the Thermos executor, the scheduler can be configured to utilize a custom executor by specifying the `-custom_executor_config` flag.
+The flag must be set to the path of a valid executor configuration file.

 The configuration file must be a valid **JSON array** and contain, at minimum, one executor configuration including the name, command and resources fields and must be pointed to by the `-custom_executor_config` flag when the scheduler is